 Having unforeseen quirks like APFS resizing on High Sierra?
 Here is a fix!
 Trust Apple’s built-in utility, Terminal and resolve APFS resizing errors with great ease.
 Read ahead to know all ins and outs.

 With macOS 10.13 High Sierra introduction, a significant update in Mac’s file system has also seen.
-The venerable HFS+ has now updated to advanced Apple File system (APFS).
+The venerable HFS+ has now updated to the advanced Apple File system (APFS).
 The beneficial aftereffects of this upgrade are improved support for file integrity, encryption, and space allocation along with smart features like snapshots, cloning, etc. This revolutionary upgrade has made Mac more powerful and intuitive.
-With that said, a range of users has migrated to the High Sierra and availing maximum benefits.
-Out of this multiple end-users, few are facing unexpected quirks such as APFS resizing error using Disk Utility.
+With that said, a range of users has migrated to the High Sierra and avail maximum benefits.
+Out of these multiple end-users, few are facing unexpected quirks such as APFS resizing error using Disk Utility.

 I want a space to install Linux on my MacBook Pro.
 For this, I am trying to resize my system partition.
 However, I am failing.
 Whenever I am performing a partition shrink using Disk Utility, an error code 49153 pops up!
 Help.
 Ralph Thames

 On the whole, there is nothing odd as with new feature set implementations, these types of oddities are quite common.
 Here in the post, there is a sure-shot solution to fix “Getting APFS resizing error using Disk Utility on macOS High Sierra.”

 Quick Glance: How to Solve APFS Resizing Error on High Sierra Using Terminal

 Figure 1: Illustrates How to Solve APFS Resizing Error on High Sierra Using Terminal

 The likelihood culprit of this error are Time Machine backups locally stored snapshots

 - First Come First: Backup Mac